 Tokyo is an amazing city which has grown, adapted, and changed with every decade of its existence, reflecting one of Japan’s inner strengths – the ability to be what is needed and wanted for the time.
 That said, it’s easy to see how the anime and manga industry would so heavily affect and give way for these many cool locations that as a fan, you just have to go to!
 There are plenty more places within Tokyo that are worth going to as a general tourist and even for fans of specific genres or shows.
 After all, if your favorite series takes place in Tokyo, more likely than not, there are many real world locations that inspired locale seen in your books and shows.

-I will be going over some of my favorite “cameo” spots for various series in the future, but for the time being, you’d be surprised how many places you can find simply by typing in the series and the name of the location that they name in the series.
-Plot out places on Google maps and bring pictures of the location from the show and when you do, you can recreate some of your favorite shots with your camera!
+I will be going over some of my favorite “cameo” spots for various series in the future.
+But for the time being, you’d be surprised how many places you can find on your own.
+Simply by type in the series and the name of the location that they name in the series.
+Plot out places on Google maps and bring pictures of the location from the show.
+When you do, you can recreate some of your favorite shots with your camera!
 How cool is that?

-As always, good luck with your endeavors and I hope this list, from someone who lived there and frequently returns, will help you in plotting out your must hit places.
+As always, good luck with your endeavors.
+I hope this Top 10 Places for the Anime fan list, from someone who lived there and frequently returns, will help you in plotting out your must hit places.
 And hopefully, you’ll find in and around these places some real gems that will give you awesome memories. 🙂

 Till next time,

 Looking for more places to visit in Tokyo to satisfy your little nerdy heart?
 4 places that didn’t make it onto this list, for reasons such as location (all but one are outside of Tokyo technically) include: